andrewtdiz/Weave/docs/api-reference/state/forvalues.md

 such as instances.
 Otherwise, they are optional, so not all calculations have to specify destruction behaviour.

-Fusion guarantees that values passed to destructors by default will never be used again by the library, so it is safe to finalise them.
+Weave guarantees that values passed to destructors by default will never be used again by the library, so it is safe to finalise them.
 This does not apply to the customisable second parameter, which the user is responsible for handling properly.